thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 - `cpu_load` — the 1-minute load as a percentage of maximum nominal load (e.g.
   for a quad-core system, 100% represents a 1-minute load of 4.0)
-- `cpu_temp` — CPU temperature in degrees Celcius (read from `/sys/class/thermal/thermal_zone0/temp`)
+- `cpu_temp` — CPU temperature in degrees Celsius (read from `/sys/class/thermal/thermal_zone0/temp`)
 - `mem_used` — Memory in use (_excluding_ buffers and caches) as a percentage of total available memory
+- `bandwidth` — Average bandwidth (receive and transmit) for individual network adapters in kbps during the monitoring interval

 The metrics are provided as a JSON-object in the `sysmon/[device-name]/state` topic.

 A `sysmon/[device-name]/connected` topic (with value `0` or `1`) is provided as an indication of whether the script is active.
+When the script starts, reporting the connected `1` is delayed until stable metrics are available.

 ### Home Assistant discovery